hug-sch/vse-docs/setup/project/striptypes/movie.rst

    Figure 6: Video Panel

 Strobe
   The Strobe value indicates that only each nth frame will be displayed.
+By default it's set to 1.
-  For example, if you set this to 10, the preview will only display frame 1 for the time-lapse 1-10 frames, frame 11 for the time-lapse 11-20, frame 21 for ...
+  For example, if you set this to 10, the preview will only display frame 1 for the range 1-10 frames, frame 11 for the range 11-20, frame 21 for ...

   It is not really a strobe-effect because the frames 2-9, 11-19, ... aren't blacked out.
 You can easily check this out with the timecode overlay test file (see :doc:`Creating test files - section C </setup/organize/dir-structure/creating-test-files>`).

 Reverse Frames
-   The strip is played backward starting from the last frame in the sequence to the first frame.
+   The strip is played backwards starting from the last frame in the sequence to the first frame.
    This will also work with split strips.
-However, just pay attention to use the "Hold Split" (Shift + K) cut.
+However, just pay attention to use the "Hold Split" (Shift + K) cut (see /edit/montage/splitting).

 .. _color-panel: